-Furthermore, past research has indicated that students’ study strategies and habits as well as affective factors such as attitudes and self-regulation can play a significant role in predicting academic performance [13].
-Evidence from educational psychology and educational neuroscience supports these findings and show that effective learning happens when the information taken in by the students is moved to the long-term memory and the behaviour associated with it is automated [14] In light of these findings, a number of new conceptual learning frameworks have been proposed, explicitly identifying the relationship between the different elements affecting learning as suggested by educational neuroscientists and psychologists such as students’ preferred mode of information input (visual, read/write), their attitudes, study strategies and habits they adopt to manage their learning [15], [16].
-Although grounded in neuroscientific research, the validity of the frameworks is yet to be tested in the context of empirical evidence from education.
+Furthermore, past research has indicated that students’ study strategies and habits, as well as affective factors such as attitudes and self-regulation, can play a significant role in predicting academic performance [13].
+Evidence from the fields of educational psychology and educational neuroscience supports these findings and indicates that effective learning takes place when the information taken in by the students is moved to the long-term memory and the behaviour associated with it is automated [14].
+In light of these findings, a number of new conceptual learning frameworks have been proposed, explicitly identifying the relationship between the different elements affecting learning proposed by educational neuroscientists and psychologists, such as students’ preferred mode of information input (visual, textual) as well as their attitudes, study strategies and the habits they adopt to manage their learning [15], [16].
+Despite being grounded in neuroscientific research, the validity of the frameworks is yet to be tested within the context of education-based empirical evidence.

-This article sets out to address this gap by examining students’ information input preferences and study habit behaviour (classified as visual, auditory, read/write and kinaesthetic) for a conversion effect, in the context of taking notes in class, learning a new concept and revising for exams.
-It is expected that students with strong visual input preference will be more likely to adopt a visual behavioural approach to taking notes in class and learning (for example, summarising notes as diagrams, or learning a new concept from a diagram), whereas students with strong text based preference (read/write or verbalisers) will be more likely to adopt a text based approach (by writing down every word the lecturer says, or learning a new concept by reading about it).
+This article sets out to address this gap by examining the information input preferences of students and studying their habit behaviour (classified as visual, auditory, read/write and kinaesthetic) in terms of a conversion effect within the context of taking notes in class, learning a new concept and revising for exams.
+It is expected that students with a strong visual input preference will be more likely to adopt a visual behavioural approach to taking notes in class and learning (e.g. summarising notes as diagrams, or learning a new concept from a diagram), while students with a strong text-based preference (read/write or verbalisers) will be more likely to adopt a corresponding approach (e.g. writing down every word the lecturer says, or learning a new concept by reading about it).

-The article is organised as follows: the next section provides an overview of the proposed conceptual framework linking preferred learning modality and study behaviour approaches.
-Section 3 discusses the methodology used to classify the student’s information input preferences and study behaviour as visual, auditory, read/write and kinaesthetic are reports the results from the analysis.
-Section 4 discusses the implications from the findings in the context of education and the final section summarises the research findings and makes some suggestions for further research.
+The remainder of the article is organised as follows.
+Section 2 provides an overview of the proposed conceptual framework linking the preferred learning modality with the study behaviour approaches before section 3 discusses the methodology used to classify the student’s information input preferences and study behaviour as visual, auditory, read/write and kinaesthetic as well as the results from the analysis.
+Section 4 then discusses the implications from the findings within the context of education before the final section summarises the research findings and provides a number of suggestions for further research.

-FRAMEWORK LINKING INFORMATION INPUT PREFERENCE AND STUDY APPROACHES
+FRAMEWORK LINKING INFORMATION INPUT PREFERENCEs AND STUDY APPROACHES

-Many instruments and models have been designed to assess and describe the approach taken by students when studying [3], although the terms used by academics to reflect the different elements involved in the learning process are not always well defined [17].
-Before introducing the learning framework showing the interaction between different aspects of learning, first definitions of different terms used in this paper will be provided.
+Many instruments and models have been designed to assess and describe the approach taken by students when studying [3], while the terms used by academics to reflect the different elements involved in the learning process are not always well defined [17].
+Before introducing the learning framework demonstrating the interaction between different aspects of learning, we must first outline the definitions of the different terms used in this paper.